 The file contained a batch of documents with personal information about my grandfather.
 The sender of the e-mail informed us that, although there was no record of a Peter Amelio who matched our criteria, a file relating to a Peter Ameglio seemed to hit the mark.
 The coincidence of address in his mobilisation record (412 W 39th Street, Manhattan) dispelled any doubts we may have had: my dad had finally found his father.

-The documents my dad now beheld gave us my grandfather’s date of birth, his profession (a butcher) and, sadly, his date and place of death: 15 January 1981, Albany, New York.
-Sadly, and very poignantly, my dad’s quest to find his own father had taken us too long.
-Interestingly, though, we were able to corroborate that my grandfather never married, and had spent his last days in a nursing home in the State of New York.
+The documents my dad now beheld gave us my grandfather’s date of birth, his profession (he worked as a butcher!) and, unfortunately, his date and place of death: 15 January 1981, Albany, New York.
+Sadly, and very poignantly, my dad’s quest to find his own father had been left too late.
+Interestingly, though, we were able to corroborate that my grandfather had never been married, and had spent his last days in a nursing home in the State of New York.
 The sting was that, as a consequence of not having any descendants, there seemed little else to go on, and our hopes to see a photograph of my grandfather seemed dashed forever.

 The Truth Will Out

-Fortunately, my interest in family history was by then firmly rooted, and I asked my dad to buy me a subscription to Ancestry.co.uk, a well-known genealogy website.
-Considering the few clues we had to go on, we were amazed at the number of details we were able to learn from records.
+Fortunately, my interest in family history was by then firmly rooted, and I asked my dad to buy me a subscription to Ancestry (https://www.ancestry.co.uk/), a well-known genealogy website.
+Considering the few clues we had to go on, we were amazed at the number of details we were able to learn from records as we delved deeper into the collections.
 The first real point of interest was the 1930 census, where my grandfather Peter was recorded living, as a young teenager, with his father Giacomo (aka Jack) and the latter’s second wife Antonietta, both of whom were Italian migrants.
 That and other documents (most notably passenger lists) allowed us to piece together the first years of Peter’s young life.
-Following his own mother’s death in 1920, he had been sent to his father’s hometown in Italy, and there he had remained for a good many years in the company of his grandmother, Margherita Leva, until he was called back to America when Jack decided to remarry.
+Following his own mother’s death in 1920, Peter had been sent to his father’s hometown in Italy, and there he had remained for a good many years in the company of his grandmother, Margherita Leva, until he was called back to America when Jack decided to remarry.
 We also learned that Jack was originally from a place called Mombaruzzo, a small town in Piedmont, in the north-west of Italy.
 This family had certainly gone a long way since my great-grandfather left Mombaruzzo a century ago…

 It was not long after that my dad and I decided to make a trip to Italy and visit Mombaruzzo, the place where my great-grandfather had been born, and where his son Peter, who later joined the US army, spent several years during his youth.
-We decided to stay in a swanky, refurbished villa-turned-hotel just on the edge of Casalotto, a hamlet of Mombaruzzo.
-One evening, an Englishman, who happened to run the hotel, asked us as to the purpose of our visit, and my father told him about our quest to find out more about our family.
-Curiously, the man said, the next-door neighbour’s surname was Leva, the same name as Jack’s mother.
+We decided to stay in a rather swanky, refurbished villa-turned-hotel just on the edge of Casalotto, a hamlet of Mombaruzzo.
+One evening, an Englishman, who happened to run the hotel, asked us as to the purpose of our visit, and my father told him about our quest to find out more about the Ameglios and the Levas.
+Curiously, the man said, the next-door neighbour’s surname was Leva, the same name as Peter’s grandmother.
 We couldn’t believe the coincidence, and asked if he may introduce us.
 Later that evening we went back to the hotel to meet a man and a woman with whom I communicated in my pigeon Italian.
 It did not take us long to realise that they were our second cousins!

-Luigi and Luisella, as these two new cousins are called, told us a bit more about the family we had never known, and helpedus piece together the missing branches of my Italian family tree.
+Luigi and Luisella, as these two new cousins are called, told us a bit more about the family we had never known, and helped us piece together the missing branches of my Italian family tree.
 Unfortunately, they were not even aware that a cousin had emigrated to America, and they were too young to have even met my grandfather during his years in Mombaruzzo.
-Once again, our hopes to find out more about my grandfather, or even see a picture of him, were dashed.
+Once again, our hopes to find out more about my grandfather, or even see a picture of him, were dashed, but at least we took away a few more branches to add to the family tree.

 My father plucked up the courage, and dialled the long list of digits.
 An elderly voice picked up on the other end of the line, thousands of miles away.
 He asked a few simple questions, the answers to which confirmed that she was Jack’s daughter and Peter’s half-sister.
 It was, needless to say, a very emotional moment for my father, this being the first and only time he had spoken to anyone on that side of the family who had actually known his father.
 The conversation drifted into a heartfelt exchange of words, on how Rita had always wanted to find out more about the boy she knew her half-brother had fathered during the war.
 She told my dad of how Jack and Antonietta had been disappointed at the fact that young Peter had not taken responsibility of the child’s well-being, and in vain pressured him to contact Betty.
 Perhaps the most touching part of the phone conversation between Rita and my dad came when she very kindly told him that he could address her as “Aunty Rita”, and she agreed to send him a letter.